igvteam/extractome/README.md

 # igv-compress
-Creates a "compressed" genome assembly from a  fasta + list of regions
+Creates an "extracted" genome assembly from a  fasta + list of regions